timeblock4228waterphone/Time-anchor/README.md

-order to easest to hardest is this the task timeblindness checkoff stickman one
+order to easest to hardest is this the task

+task-timeblindness-checkoff.pdf

+zzzz-stickman-vo4.pdf

-the unit 6 one is the next easitest one you dont need to do algerba just need ot know 6 hour unit one
+the unit 6 one is the next eastest one you dont need to do algerba just need ot know 6 hour unit one

-the a timebnindness1
+a-time-blindness-printable-vo1.pdf
 the b timeblindness one

-the d  time blindnessn
-the d timeblindness
-the arrow time is the hardeest
+b-time-blindness-part2.pdf

+dz-read-at-the-end-timblindness

+-arrowtime-2.pdf

 the 6 one has all of it togher into one printable